kevgo/tikibase/README.md

 ### usage

-- while working on Markdown files, run `tikibase ps` ("pitstop").
+- while working on Markdown files, run `tikibase p` ("pitstop").
 The pitstop command fixes all auto-fixable issues and lists the remaining ones.
 - in your tests/CI: run `tikibase check` (lists all issues)
 - to see all available commands: `tikibase help`